Eiliv Skard: Personal life

 He was born in Levanger as a son of educators Matias Skard (1846–1927) and Gyda Christensen (1868–1916).
 The family moved to Kristiansand in 1901.
 He was a nephew of Johannes Skar and Christopher Bruun, a brother of Bjarne and Sigmund Skard and a half-brother of Olav and Torfinn Skard.
 When Sigmund Skard married Åse Gruda Skard, Åsa became Eiliv's sister-in-law.

 In 1940 he married teacher Sigrid Nordang (1903–1988).
 They had met in Gudbrandsdalen in the same year.

 Career

 He finished his secondary education at Kristiansand Cathedral School in 1916, and graduated from the Royal Frederick University in 1922.
-He worked at the secondary schools in Hornnes from 1922 to 1924 and Orkdal from 1925 to 1929.
+He worked at the secondary schools in Hornnes Municipality from 1922 to 1924 and Orkdal Municipality from 1925 to 1929.
 He was a Latin teacher at the university from 1929, having specialized in classical philology during studies in Germany, Italy and Greece.
 He took the dr.philos. degree in 1931 on the thesis Zwei religiös-politische Begriffe.
 Euergetes.
 Concordia.
 When writing in Norwegian, he used the Nynorsk form.
 In 1934 he was promoted to professor of classical philology at the Royal Frederick University (from 1939: the University of Oslo).